 - Serve hot with roti or white rice.

-You may choose not to fry the wadi, this might break/crumble them more while cooking.
+You may choose not to fry the wadi, if you want to go low oil.
+However, it might break/crumble them more while cooking wadi aloo recipe.